sve2-2021ss/ws-ws-schaubmayr/README.md

 }
 ```
 ## Conclusio
 On the first look it seems quite complicated when you are only familiar with REST-Api's, but works out pretty well.
 It's a very powerful technology.
-If there are many Endpoints to setup in an Rest-Api, i'll quess GraphQL will be easier than, since the client defines the queries itself.
+If there are many Endpoints to setup in an Rest-Api, i'll quess using GraphQL will be easier, since the client defines the queries itself.

 GraphQl works really good with multi-nested Entities.

+Next things i would try are Dataloader and AzureAd Authentication